 The Front Desk – Check In and Check Out

 We had two connecting rooms on the second floor in building B. Our room had a King sized bed (really two twin beds pushed together) and two twin/couch beds.
-The was a huge closet and a bathroom with two sink areas.
+Fortunately, there was a huge closet and a bathroom with two sink areas.
 The room was clean, though pretty blandly decorated.
 There was only one framed picture (a world map) on the wall.
 We had a nice, small balcony facing the bay.

 The room was quiet and the curtains did a great job of blocking out the light.
-The first morning, we slept until 10am.
+The first morning, we slept until 10 am.